melbadry9/fqdn/README.md

 # fqdn
-Extract root and sub domain from FQDN
+Extract sub-domain and root-domain from FQDN

 ## Install